Kazauwa/17_sites_monitoring/README.md

 pip install -r requirements.txt python check_sites_health.py -i --input_file [-d --prepaid_delta]
 ```
 Requires a path to the list of urls in a .txt file as an input.
-One full (http://www.example.com) per line.
+One full url (http://www.example.com) per line.
 Outputs result on health checks.

 ## Options

 `-i --input_file` - path to the .txt file with a list of urls

-`-d --prepaid_delta' - minimal number of days to be prepaid in advance for domain.
+`-d --prepaid_delta` - minimal number of days to be prepaid in advance for domain.
 Default is 30 days.

 ## Project Goals